HosseinMahboubi/to-do-app/README.md

 - and finally the dart:convert package for converting between different data representations (encode & decode JSON files).

-- The application logo is the same as Flutter (the Flutter Default Logo); it will be changed in the future.

 - Here are some screenshots of the project; hope you guys enjoy it, and may the force be with YOU!.

 - P.S: It won't work on iOS and Linux.
 Sorry :(